 So, what is chicken chasseur?

 Chicken Chasseur translates to "hunter's stew."
 Chasseur is french for "hunter" or more specifically a hunting soldier.
-Traditionally made with wild game or rabbit, this dish would be made when the hunters came back from hunting.
+It was often made with wild game or rabbit, this dish would be made when the hunters came back from hunting.
 They would make it with fresh herbs and mushrooms.
+When made with chicken, this french dish is referred to as Poulet Chasseur.

 Chicken chasseur is similar to the italian chicken cacciatore, although cacciatore generally has bell peppers.